mmatzke/raspberryPi-led-monitor-backlight/README.md

 # Build your own PC monitor backlight
 A Python implementation to backlight your computer screen using a Raspberry Pi.

-This idea has been developed within the Make2Learn and Innovate Workshop of the project Morphoa (Open Photonik Pro) sponsored by Federal Ministry of Education and Research of Germany (BMBF)

 ## How it works
 The client code on the desktop PC constantly takes a screenshot of the current image output.
 This screenshot is then getting evaluated locally by evaluating the color values at the edges of the screenshot.